laurencedawson/sync-for-reddit/changelog/development.md

 - Fixed an issue where website previews in selftext / comments were displayed incorrectly
 - Fixed an issue where the about bottomsheet would popup again if links were long pressed
 - Fixed an issue where award bottomsheets used the old style for buttons
+- Fixed an issue where images were saved incorrectly in swipe mode ([#1410](https://github.com/laurencedawson/sync-for-reddit/issues/1410))

 ## Internal
 - Removed the legacy CustomIpv4Dns class.
 Gfycat IPv6 requests will now automatically "fast fallback" to v4